Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/message-system/execution-table.md

 <ImageSwitcher
 lightImageSrc="/img/sequence_diagrams/RPCs/ClientRPCs_ClientHosts_CalledByClientHost.png?text=LightMode"
 darkImageSrc="/img/sequence_diagrams/RPCs/ClientRPCs_ClientHosts_CalledByClientHost_Dark.png?text=DarkMode"/>
  <figcaption>Client Hosts can invoke Client RPCs on Network Objects.
 The RPC will be placed in the local queue and then, after a short delay the client RPC will be executed on the Client Host, and sent to the other clients.
-When client RPC is received by the client - it is executed on the Client's version of the same Network Object.</figcaption>
+When client RPC is received by the client - it's executed on the Client's version of the same Network Object.</figcaption>
 </figure>